Ravenbrook/mps/procedure/review.rst

   examine every line of the change, evenly distributing their attention by using a checking rate, such as 10 lines/minute.

-- Large repetitive automatic changes (seach-and-replace) might be best handled by sampling using a random number generator and a strong Brownian motion producer (dice and tea).
+- Large repetitive automatic changes (search-and-replace) might be best handled by sampling using a random number generator and a strong Brownian motion producer (dice and tea).